DHCPv4 & DHCPv6 Relay¶

 Warning

 It is not possible to run both a DHCP server and a DHCP Relay at the same time.
-To enable the DHCP relay, first disable the DHCP server on each interface.
+To enable the DHCP relay, first disable the DHCP server on all interfaces.

 To configure the DHCP Relay: